Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Tensorized discrete velocity method

-The only bottleneck is the tensor $|\hat{\xi}_n [j]|$ or the tensor $\hat{\xi}_n^+$, in which the negative values in the tensor $\hat{\xi}_n $ is replaced by 0.
-These tensors can not be approximated with high accuracy by tensors with small ranks since in general case the normal vector $n$ does not coincide with one of the coordinate axes and tensor is a projection of non-smooth function on the mesh.
+Therefore, the ranks of the expression in brackets in \eqref{eq:fshakhov_structure} computed using element-wise operations are equal to $1 + 2 \cdot 2 = 5$.
+Since the ranks of $\hat{f}^M$ equal to $1$, the ranks of the $\hat{f}^S$ are the same. \end{proof} The only bottleneck in the algorithm is the tensor $|\hat{\xi}_{n,j}|$ and the tensors $\hat{\xi}_{n,j}^+$, $\hat{\xi}_{n,j}^-$, in which the negative (positive) values in the tensor $\hat{\xi}_{n,j}$ are replaced with zero.
+In the general case, the normal vector $\bm{e}_j$ does not coincide with one of the coordinate axes.
+Then the mentioned tensors are projections of a non-smooth function on the velocity grid.
+Therefore, they cannot be approximated with high accuracy by a tensor with small ranks.

-Nevertheless, in the formula for the face flux \eqref{eq:exact-flux} one can replace the tensor $|\hat{\xi}_n [j]|$ with some estimate.
-This can be interpreted as replacing the exactn numerical flux with a Rusanov-type flux.
-In our numerical experiments we used TT approximations of $|\hat{\xi}_n [j]|$ with ranks 4 for all faces.
+Nevertheless, as mentioned above, in the formula for the face flux \eqref{eq:exact-flux}, the tensor $|\hat{\xi}_{n,j}|$ can be replaced with some estimate.
+This can be interpreted as replacing the exact numerical flux with a Rusanov-type flux.
+In our numerical experiments, we used approximations for $|\hat{\xi}_{n,j}|$ with the Tucker ranks $6$ for all faces.

-The figure \ref{fig: vel-estimate} shows a comparison between the cross sections at $i_3 = const$ of the exact tensor $|\hat{\xi}_n [j] |$ and its low-rank approximation.
+Figure \ref{fig: vel-estimate} shows a comparison between the cross-sections at $i_3 = const$ of the exact tensor $|\hat{\xi}_{n,j}|$ and its low-rank approximation for a random normal vector.
 It can be seen that the estimate mimics well the exact function.
-Tests have shown that for first- and second-order schemes this approximation does not significantly affect the accuracy of the computed solution, but for higher-order schemes, a better approximation may be needed.
+The numerical experiments have shown that the approximation with ranks $6$ is sufficient for the first order scheme.
+However, for higher-order schemes, a more careful approximation may be needed.

-After all operations which may lead to a large increase in TT ranks, TT rounding was added with prescribed relative error $\epsilon$.
-It should be noted that when applying a specific tensor format, it is necessary to take into account the computational complexity of each element-wise operation and rounding, not only the asymptotic growth rate, but also the constants included in the estimates.
-For example, in the method under consideration, it makes no sense to insert rounding after each operation, which leads to an increase in ranks: it is more optimal to do rounding after several operations.
-In addition, it makes sense to reorder some operations, since it is more preferable to avoid Hadamard multiplication of two tensors with large ranks while element-wise sums for the same ranks are relatively cheap.
+After all the operations in the algorithm which may lead to a large increase in the Tucker ranks, we add rounding with a prescribed relative error $\epsilon$.
+It should be noted that when applying a specific tensor format, it is necessary to consider the computational complexity of each element-wise operation and rounding, and not only the asymptotic growth rate but also the constants involved in the estimates.
+In the method under consideration, it makes no sense to insert rounding after each operation.
+In addition, some operations should be reordered.
+For example, it is preferable to avoid the Hadamard multiplication of two tensors with large ranks, whereas, in contrast, element-wise summations for the same ranks are relatively cheap.

-The key modification in the tensorized version of the implicit LU-SGS method is the simplified element-wise division by the following tensor in each cell: